 1. Account Creation

-You can create an account now on https://batch.com/register.
+You can create an account now at https://batch.com/register.

 We recommend you to invite your team members from the account manager section.
 In the bottom left corner of your dashboard, in "Manage Team" → "Invite user".

 If all your content is served via the same HTTPS domain, then you must upload Batch's Service Worker to the root of your website (e.g. https://mywebsite.com/batchsdk-worker-loader.js):

 🚧 Alternative integrations:

 If you cannot upload the Service Worker at the root of your website, you need to declare its path (see documentation)